Adversarial training approach for local data debiasing: Experimental evaluation

 \subsection{Evaluation scenarios}

-Recall that \gansan{} takes as input the whole sanitized dataset (including the sensitive and the decision attributes) and outputs a sanitized dataset (\emph{without} the sensitive attribute) in the same space as the original one, but from which it is impossible to infer the sensitive attribute.
+Recall that \gansan{} takes as input the whole original dataset (including the sensitive and the decision attributes) and outputs a sanitized dataset (\emph{without} the sensitive attribute) in the same space as the original one, but from which it is impossible to infer the sensitive attribute.
 In this context, the overall performance of \gansan{} can be evaluated by analyzing the reachable space of points characterizing the trade-off between the fidelity $\sandist$ to the original dataset and the fairness enhancement.
 More precisely, during our experimental evaluation, we will measure the fidelity between the original and the sanitized data, as well as the $\mdist{}$, both in relation with the $\myBer{}$ and $\mySac{}$, computed on this dataset.

-However, in practice, the sanitized dataset can be used in several situations.
+However, in practice, our approach can be used in several situations that differ slightly from one another.
 In the following, we detail four scenarios that we believe as representing most of the possible use cases of \gansan{}.
 To ease the understanding, we will use the following notation: the subscript $tr$ (respectively $ts$) will denote the data in the training set (respectively test set).
 For instance, $\{Z\}_{tr}$ in which $Z$ can either be $A$, $Y$, $\bar{A}$ or $\bar{Y}$, represents respectively the attributes of the original training set (not including the sensitive and the decision attributes), the decision in the original training set, the attributes the sanitized training set and the decision attribute in the sanitized training set.
-Table \ref{tab:sigles} (\emph{cf.} Appendix \ref{app:notationscn}) summarizes the notation used while in Table \ref{tab:scenarios} we describe the composition of the training and the testings sets for these four scenarios.
+Table \ref{tab:scenarios} describes the composition of the training and the testings sets for these four scenarios.